zuozhenggh/learning-library/data-management-library/modern-data-warehouse/configure-integration/configure-integration.md

-# Configure Integration and load data from EBS into ADW using ODI
+# Configure Integration and load data from EBS-emulating Database into ADW using ODI

 ## Introduction